ansarkhan/unit-6-homework/README.md

 To dos:

-// Create form in HTML
-  // Upon form submission, add value to array - DONE
-  // upon form submission, remove value from array

-// Array of all values

-// Onclick, API call to get results using value of button, clear old results

-// Container to display all the Gifs
+// Container to display all the Gifs DONE
-    // include rating
+    // include rating DONE
     // include other variables

 // pause and play GIFs